Iran to launch nuclear work in bunker in "near future"

 Iran has said for months that it is preparing to move its highest-grade uranium refinement work to Fordow, a facility near the Shi'ite Muslim holy city of Qom in central Iran, from its main enrichment plant at Natanz.

-The United States and its allies say Iran is trying to build bombs, but Tehran insists its nuclear program is aimed at generating power and for medical purposes.
+The United States and its allies say Iran is trying to build bombs, but Tehran insists its nuclear programme is aimed at generating power and for medical purposes.

-"The Fordow nuclear enrichment plant will be operational in the near future," the head of Iran's Atomic Energy Organization, Fereydoun Abbasi-Davani, said.
+"The Fordow nuclear enrichment plant will be operational in the near future," the head of Iran's Atomic Energy Organisation, Fereydoun Abbasi-Davani, said.

 Uranium refined to purity levels of both 3.5 percent and 20 percent can be produced at the site, he added in comments carried by Iran's Kayhan newspaper on Sunday.